Riquesgust/auto-fill/README.md

 # auto-fill

-The user inputs the number of rows, and the first value of each row.
-The program generate 3 random numbers, and formate them in a xls file.
+The user input the numbers, separating them with "/".
+The program generate 3 random numbers, based on the entered numbers and save them in a xlsx file.